 The conference features 20-minute presentations on March 7 with time for constructive comments and questions.
 We will have an informal reception Saturday evening to foster and enhance supportive scholarly discussion.
-The schedule is still under construction.
+The program and abstracts can be found here.

 We hope you can join us in the Windy City!